-The lithium battery was in fact instrumental to make it possible to build the IPHONE introduced in 2007 with high-resolution screens lasting for at least one day.
-2010 the IPAD was introduced with a capacity as a computer and both these inventions were rapidly followed by similar products.
-The market uptake was extraordinary fast and the large production volumes resulted in the rapidly increasing price performance of the lithium batteries.
+The lithium-ion battery was in fact instrumental to make it possible to build the iPhone introduced in 2007 with high-resolution screens lasting for at least one day.
+2010 the iPad was introduced with a capacity as a computer and both these inventions were rapidly followed by similar products.
+The market uptake was extraordinary fast and the large production volumes resulted in the rapidly increasing price performance of the lithium-ion batteries.
 The prices have roughly dropped by 90% in ten years.

 So now it is time to look at what batteries could mean for the energy sector.
 There are many reasons for this:

 Electricity production is rapidly being transformed towards a higher share of renewable energy with variable production.
 Local production is becoming a realistic alternative.

 The use of electricity is generally becoming more efficient e.g. lighting. and this reduces the minimum load.
 At the same time, the maximum load can be increased e.g. by EV charging.
 In short, the variability is increasing.
 Security of supply is becoming more important.

 The electricity market is by digitalization becoming more advanced and open for hourly metering and billing and aggregated sales of system services from distributed resources.